troykyo/dssloopholes.github.io/category/sustainability/Joining closed-loop recycling.md

 The recycled materials are transformed into new fashion products, including clothing, accessories, or even footwear.
 These products may incorporate a blend of recycled materials with virgin materials, depending on the desired quality and performance.

-####  Consumer Awareness and Education
+####  User Awareness and Education

-Communicating the importance and benefits of closed-loop recycling to consumers is crucial.
+Communicating the importance and benefits of closed-loop recycling to users is crucial.
 Brands and retailers play a vital role in raising awareness about the recycling programs they offer, educating customers about the significance of recycling, and encouraging them to participate in the closed-loop system.

 By joining closed-loop recycling, fashion brands and retailers contribute to the circular economy by extending the lifespan of materials, reducing waste, and minimizing the environmental impact of the fashion industry.
 This approach promotes resource efficiency, reduces the demand for new raw materials, and helps address the issue of textile waste.